-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to deciding when you should change your furnace filter?

 - Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.

-- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and remove it from the compartment.